ngrok/ngrok-operator/README.md

   </a>
 </p>

+> _*Warning*_: Currently this project has an issue being tracked [here](https://github.com/ngrok/kubernetes-ingress-controller/issues/208) which can cause the controller to provide ingress to a service even if it failed to configure an authentication module like Oauth on a particular route due to a configuration or intermittent error.
+Until this issue is resolved, its not recommended to use this with security sensitive applications.

 # ngrok Ingress Controller for Kubernetes

 ngrok is a simplified API-first ingress-as-a-service that adds connectivity, security, and observability to your apps and services.